kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 priority = urgency=document
 ~~~

-the intermediary's view of the urgency of the response is promoted from
+the intermediary's understanding of the urgency is promoted from `non-blocking`
-`non-blocking` to `document`, because the server-provided value overrides that
+to `document`, because the server-provided value overrides that provided by the
-provided by the client.
-The progressiveness of the response continues to be
+client.
+The progressiveness continues to be `1`, the value specified by the
-deemed as true, because the server did not specify the `progressive` parameter.
+client, as the server did not specify the `progressive` parameter.

 # Coexistence with HTTP/2 Priorities {#coexistence}